AadyaTrivedi/nvidia-stock-analysis/README.md

 ## 🚀 Overview

-This project analyzes NVIDIA stock data using Python, Pandas, and NumPy to understand price trends, market behavior, and technical indicators.
+This project analyzes NVIDIA stock data using Python, Pandas, and NumPy to understand price trends, market behaviour, and technical indicators.
 It focuses on feature engineering, trend-based signal analysis, and statistical insights derived from historical stock data.

 ---